Part 1 – Understanding the Xamarin Mobile Platform

 Create Controls Programmatically

 Each platform allows user interface controls to be added to a screen using code.
-This can be very time-consuming as it can be difficult to visualize the finished design when hard-coding pixel coordinates for control positions and sizes.
+This can be time-consuming as it can be difficult to visualize the finished design when hard-coding pixel coordinates for control positions and sizes.

 Programmatically creating controls does have benefits though, particularly on iOS for building views that resize or render differently across the iPhone and iPad screen sizes.